blueOkiris/Game-Card/README.md

 Once a file is created, you can burn it to a ROM cartridge by attaching the cartridge to an Arduino UNO via SPI and using the rom-writer application.

 Build the x86 app with `make rom-writer-linux-x64` and upload the rom-writer sketch to your UNO with `make writer-upload`.
-Note that the shared library file created is __required__ for the x86 program to run
+Note that the shared library file created is __required__ for the x86 program to run.
+Run the program with either `./rom-writer-linux-x64 <rom file name>` or `./rom-writer-linux-x64 <rom file name> <port name>`